erikvanoosten/metrics-scala/README.md

 Our goal is to make it magically effortless to create Dropwizard metrics in Scala programs.

-We strive for long term stability, correctness, an easy to use API and full documentation (in that order).
+We strive for long term stability, correctness, an easy-to-use API and full documentation (in that order).

 ### Contents